 - Professional data includes academic qualifications and achievements, references, profession, job title, employer and professional history of these things, immigration status and work permits.

 - Welfare data includes grievance and disciplinary information, information relating to criminal convictions and allegations of criminal activity, medical records and information including dietary requirements and religious information.

-- Financial data includes bank account and payment card details.
+- Financial data includes bank account, payment card details and pension details.

 - Transaction data includes details about payments to and from you and other details of services you have purchased from us.